akshitpanday791/GameDev-IEEE/README.md

 - It will help students to increase their knowledge and prepare for a competitive exam environment.

-## Various activities the player has to perform  :

-- Login:Players have to log in First with the Name and Some additional information.
-- Playing Room Creation: Player has to create the Room and Play with there friends.
-(Multiplayers)
-- Playing Theme: Players will randomly given 25 Question from the topics which can be related to Math, General Knowledge, Riddles questions etc.
-- Game Zone: Players will get the 5x5 bingo card having tiles with the answers of 25 Questions written on it.
-For each player tiles will be in     random order and not visible to each other.
-- Rule Book: There will be a set of questions; players will take chances to select any one question from it.
-After selecting the question, that question will be visible to all the players and then they will solve the question and select the correct answer tile from the bingo card.
-- If selected correctly they will get points for it and that tile will be marked and if not there will be negative marking.
-- To finish the game, the players will have to solve all the questions.
-No neagtive marking is there.If the player select wrong answer then correct answer will automatically solve but marks will not given to players.
-- Players will get the points on the basis of correct answers.
-- Rewards: At the end the players will be ranked as per their points.
-Player with the highest points will win.

 ## Reward policy  :

 - Players will get the 1 points for correct answers.